Shashikant86/bddfire/README.markdown

 This will create 'cucumber' direcory and one command will install Ruby Cucumber framework with all possibly supported tools in the 'cucumber' directory.
 This will create all the directories and files to support following tools
 * Capybara
 * Selenium-Webdriver
 * Poltergeist: PhantomJS based headless driver for capybara
+* Run scenarios in parallel 10 processes and rerun failed scenarios.
 * Appium : Mobile test automation Framework
 * Saucelabs : Cloud testing framework
 * Browserstack : Cloud testing framework
 * TestingBot : Cloud testing framework
 * Relish : Living Documenation
 * Yard : Cucumber documentation
 * Rubocop : Ruby code review tool
 * CI Support Script

 If you don't already have a `Gemfile` or `Rakefile`, one will be created.